sogaiu/alc.start-repl/README.md

 ## Related

-* [clj-async-profiler](https://github.com/clojure-goes-fast/clj-async-profiler) uses `loadAgent` from `VirtualMachine` as well.
+* [clj-async-profiler](https://github.com/clojure-goes-fast/clj-async-profiler) uses `loadAgent` (actually `loadAgentPath`) from `VirtualMachine` as well.
 It may have a better approach to ensuring the Attach API is available.

 * [jattach](https://github.com/apangin/jattach) can be used to load the agent jar in this project without an installation of OpenJDK: